SergioSalazarC/mork/docs/features/instance-selection.md

 ## TL;DR

-Any JAR file built con Mork v0.18 or later, can be invoked as follows:
+Any JAR file built with Mork v0.18 or later, can be invoked as follows:
 ```text
 java -jar MyProblem.jar --instance-selector
 ```